GHK-CU

 GHK-Cu was first characterized by Dr. Loren Pickart in 1973 while he was studying human blood plasma at the University of Washington.
 His laboratory work compared biochemical activity between plasma samples from different age cohorts and isolated a small copper-binding peptide that appeared to account for differences observed in the assays.

 The peptide was three amino acids long—glycine, histidine, and lysine—bound to a copper ion.
 Dr. Pickart designated it GHK-Cu.
-Subsequent observational research reported that plasma GHK concentrations varied across age groups, which prompted further laboratory investigation of the molecule.
+Subsequent observational research reported variation in plasma GHK concentrations, which prompted further laboratory investigation of the molecule.

 Over the following decades, published research on GHK-Cu expanded across fibroblast biology, copper-enzyme biochemistry, and gene-expression profiling, with genomic analyses reporting modulation of several thousand genes in cultured cells.
 GHK-Cu has appeared in peer-reviewed preclinical publications since the 1970s.
 This product is intended for research use only.